ill-am/Giggle-A-Day/docs/design/service_sampleService-final.md

 Provide a concise, implementable design that enforces separation of responsibilities and specifies the contracts for generation, user edits, and export.

+**Note:** See `TESTS_legacy.md` (in corresponding shared/, client/, and server/ `__tests__` folder) and `WORKFLOWS_legacy.md` for details on test dependencies and CI workflow requirements that need revision.
+These documents outline the necessary updates to test suites and CI/CD pipelines to align with this design.

 ### Principles

 - Orchestrator-only: `genieService` coordinates selection, normalization, validation, persistence orchestration and export orchestration.
 It must not implement business rules for content composition.